johno/pixyll/_posts/partnership/2022-09-13-partnership_disadvantages.md

 Consider the following scenarios:

-1. You’re a [Sole Proprietor](https://www.businessinitiative.org/sole-proprietorship/examples/) making 200K in profits a year.
+1. You’re a [**Sole Proprietor**](https://www.businessinitiative.org/sole-proprietorship/examples/) making 200K in profits a year.
 Great!

 or

-2. You are in a Partnership bringing in 1mil a year, with more room for growth.
+2. You are in a **Partnership** bringing in 1 mil a year, with more room for growth.
 You have a Limited Partner getting 25% of the profits while smoothly running the business with 3 General Partners.
 Even though your business is better, you only make 187,500/year.

 Although you make less as a Partner than on your own, you split your workload four ways.
 Having more Partners offers you better opportunities for growth and expansion.
 At the same time, it also further divides the profits.